CarbonPackages/Carbon.Pipeline/Readme.md

   plugins:
     svelte:
       enable: true
+      # Name of the esbuild plugin for svelte
+      # plugin: esbuild-svelte
+      # Name of the preprocess plugin
+      # preprocess: svelte-preprocess
       # Add here your options
       options:
         compilerOptions:
           css: true
 ```

+> You can also configure the esbuild plugin and preprocess package which should be used.
+Just add a key `plugin` or `preprocess` and add the plugin name.

 Your `tsconfig.json` may look like this: